 - The Scottish Pastor, Robert Murray M’Cheyne (1813-1843) developed a Bible reading plan take takes you through the New Testament and Psalms twice year and through the rest of the Bible once.
 You read approximately 4 chapters a day.

 - Author and theologian D.A.
 Carson slightly modified M'Cheyne's plan and wrote two accompanying books, commenting on each day’s passages.
 Both Volume 1 and Volume 2 are very instructive and pastoral.

 - Here is a straightforward program that takes you from Genesis to Revelation in one year by reading three chapters a day.
 You can do the same in two years.

 - This program is interesting.
 It is called “The Bible Eater” and highlights the chapters that are crucial for understanding the overall plot of the Bible’s salvation story.
 It has you read Romans and Hebrews twice, since these two books are very helpful for seeing how the Bible’s story unfolds and how the Old and New Testament relate.

 Another option is a one-year Bible.
 The advantage is that it is easy; the daily readings are laid out for you by date.
 Different translations are available such as the New American Standard Bible, English Standard Version and New King James Version.

 I hope you will find joy and delight as you commit to reading God's Word daily.
 Don't be put off by the feelings of duty, at first.
-Pray before you read and ask God to change your "ought to read" into "want to read".
+Pray before you read and ask God to change your "ought to read" into a "want to read".
 Stick to it.
 Be accountable to someone.
 Follow a plan with buddy or even with a group.
-And may you be filled with joy unspeakable as you meet Christ who only can fill your spiritual hunger (Joh.
+And may you be filled with joy unspeakable as you meet Jesus in the Scriptures, the only One who can satisfy your spiritual hunger (Joh.
 6:35).